-A collection of photos from Daintree Village to convince you to visit.
+A collection of photos from Daintree Village and tourist information, to convince you to visit.
 Daintree Village lies on the south side of the Daintree River.
-To reach the village when driving north from Port Douglas and Cairns you will need to bare left and not take the turning towards the Daintree Ferry, stay on the Mossman Daintree Road.
+To reach the village when driving north from Port Douglas and Cairns you will need to take a left and not take the turning towards the Daintree Ferry, stay on the Mossman Daintree Road.

 It’s a very pleasant drive (just off The Great Barrier Reef Drive from Cairns to Cape Tribulation) to this little village and here you will find accommodation options including fairly expensive hotels, B&Bs and camping facilities.
 There are small shops, a tour booking desk and a couple of cafes for visitors.